-The course includes two papers, each of which summarizes the rationale, methods, predicted results, and critical evaluation of a study.
-Although we will work on the designs of these studies collectively as a class, the write-up of your paper is an individual assignment.
-The paper must reflect your own literature review, rationale, research hypothesis, and predicted results (see the Plagiarism Prevention Tutorial).
-Each paper should be formatted in APA-style and include a title page, abstract, key words, introduction, methods, results, discussion, and reference list, as well as tables, figures, and appendices (as applicable).
-The exact guidelines and marking criterion for each of these papers will be posted on Quercus several weeks before each deadline.
+- Study 1: Summarizes the rationale, methods, and results of our course study, AND - Study 2: Proposes a follow-up study that tests the same hypothesis with an experiment.
+Although we will work on the design of Study 1 collectively as a class, the write-up of your paper is an individual assignment.
+The paper must reflect your own literature review, rationale, research hypothesis, reported results, and proposed follow-up experiment.
+The paper should be formatted in APA-style.
+The exact guidelines and marking criterion will be posted on Quercus several weeks before the deadline.